hillnz/deadtous/README.md

 deadtous
 ========

-# ⚠️ Not finished.
-Use at your peril. ⚠️

 It can be hard moving on from those who leave your Slack organisation.
 How about a #deadtous channel where you can still talk to the departed?

 ## What it does